-Located in the state of Idaho, Boise is a big city with a population of 218,677 inhabitants.
-At 89%, the majority of the Boise population is White; this is followed by 3% Asian and 2% Black.
+Located in the state of Idaho, Boise is a large city with a population of 218,677 inhabitants.
+If we look at the most recent Census, Boise is known to have a predominantly White population.
+The next two most common races are Asian and Black.
 If you are looking for a family friendly city, Boise might be a good fit as 76% of the population over 15 years old are married, and 60% have kids who are 18 years old or younger.

 The Boise unemployment rate (1.26%) has continued to decrease over the years and is now well below the national average.
-Finding a new job in the area might just be easier than you thought!
+The result could lead to reduced poverty and inequality in the area, higher wages and increased economic growth.

 Boise real estate prices and overall affordability will play a huge role in determining if the area is the right fit for you.
 Of course there are probably some other items on your “wish list”, but even before they are considered, let’s take a look at the home prices and affordability in Boise.
-The median home price for Boise homes is $191,000, which is 13.8% higher than the Idaho average.
-If we take a closer look at the affordability of homes in Boise, we’ll see that the home price to income ratio is 3.7, which is 8.8% higher than the Idaho average.
-For most people, purchasing a new home is the biggest investment they will make in their lifetime.
-Taking a look at overall real estate appreciation rates in Boise will offer some insight into determining if your home purchase will be a solid investment for years to come.
-In Boise, the year-over-year appreciation rates were 14.3%, and the 5 year appreciation rates came in at 9.9%.
+Median real estate prices in Boise come in at $191,000, which is 13.8% higher than the Idaho average.
+The home price to income ratio compares the median home prices to the median household income.
+In Boise, the home price to income ratio is 3.7, which is 8.8% higher than the Idaho average.

 |Workers who bicycle||2.7%||1.0%||0.6%|